-Each year a vast group of pupils complete either their Bronze or Silver Duke of Edinburgh Award.
-Each of these pupils has participated in volunteering, physical activities and skill based learning both inside and outside of School.
+Each year pupils have the opportunity to complete their Duke of Edinburgh Awards.
+Each of these pupils have participated in volunteering, physical activities and skill based learning both inside and outside of School.
 Pupils will have the opportunity to join Duke of Edinburgh in Year 9.
 To prepare them, all pupils receive extensive training on a range of skills from map reading to camp craft.